 When undergraduates do research, they discover new ways of thinking, learning and working with faculty and fellow students.
-By expanding the number of students involved in research that is community engaged, Undergraduate Engaged Research Programs further enhance the student experience and have a positive impact on partners and their communities.
+By expanding the number of students involved in research that is community engaged, Undergraduate Engaged Research Grants further enhance the student experience and have a positive impact on partners and their communities.

-Opportunities that are structured to include additional training or supportive learning experiences that are relevant to the research or scholarship
+Additional training or supportive learning experiences that are relevant to the research or scholarship

 Research and scholarship environments that are highly likely to be sustained beyond the period of the funding

 Opportunities that promote access for all Cornell undergraduates

 Undergraduate Engaged Research Grants are not intended to support:

 Activities that will be unsustainable beyond the period of the funding